mp911de/logstash-gelf/README.md

 <a name="redis"/>Notes on redis Connection
 --------------
  * IMPORTANT: for getting your logstash config right it is vital to know that we do LPUSH (list push and not channel method)
- * The redis connection is done through jedis (https://github.com/xetorthio/jedis)
+ * The redis connection is done through jedis (https://github.com/xetorthio/jedis) and can operate on standalone or sentinel instances.

+### Redis Standalone
- * The Url used as connection property is a java.net.URI , therefore it can have all nine components. we use only the following:
+ The Url used as connection property is a java.net.URI , therefore it can have all components.

+    redis://[:password@]host[:port]/[databaseNo]#Listname

+Example:

+    redis://localhost/1#logstash
+    redis://:password@localhost:6379/1#logstash

    * scheme    (fixed: redis, directly used to determine the to be used sender class)
-   * user-info (variable: only the password part is used since redis doesnt have users, indirectly used from jedis)
+   * user-info (variable: only the password part is used since redis doesn't have users, indirectly used from jedis)
    * host      (variable: the host your redis db runs on, indirectly used from jedis)
    * port      (variable: the port your redis db runs on, indirectly used from jedis)
-   * path      (variable: only numbers - your redis db number, indirectly used from jedis)
+   * path      (variable: your redis db number for Redis, indirectly used from jedis)
    * fragment  (variable: the listname we push the log messages via LPUSH, directly used)
+   * query string
+      * masterId (variable: the sentinel master Id)

+### Redis Sentinel

+    redis-sentinel://[:password@]host[:port][,host[:port]]/[databaseNo][?masterId=sentinelMasterId]#Listname

+Example:

+    redis-sentinel://localhost/1#logstash
+    redis-sentinel://:password@localhost:26379,otherhost:26379/1?masterId=mymaster#logstash

+   * scheme    (fixed: redis-sentinel, directly used to determine the to be used sender class)
+   * user-info (variable: only the password part is used since redis doesn't have users, indirectly used from jedis)
+   * host      (variable: the host your redis db runs on, indirectly used from jedis)
+   * port      (variable: the port your redis db runs on, indirectly used from jedis)
+   * path      (variable: your redis db number for Redis, indirectly used from jedis)
+   * fragment  (variable: the listname we push the log messages via LPUSH, directly used)
+   * query string
+      * masterId (variable: the sentinel master Id)

 License
 -------